 Keep it consistent.
 Toddlers love routines because they can predict what’s going to happen.
 If you keep switching the order, it won’t work as well.

-As much as routines benefit toddlers, they aren’t always easy for us parents as life often gets in the way.
-Some nights we’re feeling too tired for a story, or the bath isn’t feasible.
+As much as routines benefit toddlers, they aren’t always easy for us parents, as life often gets in the way.
+Some nights, we feel too tired for a story, or the bath isn’t feasible.

 Besides keeping a bedtime routine simple, the best thing to do is to remind yourself that it’s not a chore.
 Look at it as some quality time spent with your little one.
 Trust us, they’ll appreciate it as much as you will.

-Sometimes your toddler will rebel against the routine.
+Sometimes, your toddler will rebel against the routine.
 If that’s the case, a good solution is to utilize the clock.
-Create a small visual chart illustrating the steps of the routine, and then a clock time next to each illustration.
+Create a small visual chart illustrating the routine steps with a clock time next to each illustration.

-Then as you move along with the bedtime routine, point to each step.
-Soon, your little one can begin to get themselves through the ritual, telling you when it’s time for bed.
+As you move along with the bedtime routine, point to each step.
+Soon, your little one will begin to get themselves through the ritual, telling you when it’s time for bed.

 This trick gives your child a sense of independence, making bedtime more enjoyable.